-The descriptions and identification information on this sit for each willow are broad and high level, meant to help interested naturalists improve willow field identification and appreciation.
-Detailed willow id keys (University of Michigan) and information can be found on-line and in comprehensive field guides such as Trees of Eastern North America, a Princeton Field Guide, by Gil Nelson, Christopher J. Earle, and Richard Spellenberg.
-Both were referenced for this write-up.
+The descriptions and identification information on this site for each willow is broad and high level, meant to help interested naturalists improve willow field identification and appreciation.
+Detailed willow id keys and information can be found on-line (University of Michigan) and in comprehensive field guides such as Trees of Eastern North America, a Princeton Field Guide, by Gil Nelson, Christopher J. Earle, and Richard Spellenberg.
+Both sources were referenced for this write-up.

 Native Tree Willows